Lada496/benlya/README.md

 ## Strong points

-These are the features I found it convenient to use Intuita for migrating App Router 👍 Intuita updated folder structure to apply App Router 👍 Intuita updated `useRouter` source file
+These are the features I found it convenient to use Intuita for migrating App Router <br>
+👍 Intuita updated folder structure to apply App Router <br>
+👍 Intuita updated `useRouter` source file <br>
-👍 Intuita automatically put `"use client"` directive when necessary
+👍 Intuita automatically put `"use client"` directive when necessary <br>

 ## Features nice to have